 1. Natural Swimwear Fabrics

-Definitely not a great option for swimming suit fabric.
-Unless you're planning just to hang out and look great on a sun chair!
+Unquestionably not the best choice for swimsuit material.
+Unless you just want to relax and look good on a sun chair!

 2. Polyester Swimsuit Fabric Blends